bpmn-io/bpmn.io/src/blog/2023/007-form-js-1.5.md

   </p>
 </div>

-A fresh new arrival to our component suite with 1.5 is the iframe component, allowing you to embed other webpages inside of your forms, be it portfolios, documents, ect..
-We have decided to ship these with restricted access for now, but do plan to allow you to configure security parameters in the future to grant the iframes more permissions.
+A fresh new arrival to our component suite with 1.5 is the iframe component, allowing you to embed other webpages inside your forms, be it portfolios, documents, etc. We have decided to ship these with restricted access for now, but we plan to allow you to configure security parameters in the future to grant the iframes more permissions.

 <div class="figure full-size">
   <img src="{{ assets }}/attachments/blog/2023/007-iframe.png">